 Originally created from 3 riads merged together, El Fenn’s main building now holds many varied rooms and suites.
-In addition to this, there’s a nearby annex (containing Double Rooms and a Family Suite) and a 4-bedroom Private House (can be booked exclusively for up to 8 guests).
+In addition to this, there’s a nearby 6-bedroom Private House which can be booked exclusively for up to 12 guests.

 All are a generous size, with high ceilings, sitting areas and, in many cases, open-plan bathrooms so you can chat while you splash.
 A cool mix of oriental furniture and vintage pieces from the 30s to 70s - carved wooden doors, antique mirrors, Moroccan rugs and Art Deco chairs - offsets the modernism and reminds you where you are.
 Most have fireplaces and all come with slippers, iPod docks, robes and powerful yet discreet air-conditioning/heating.

 In the main hotel, some rooms look onto the courtyard and therefore feel less private, while others are off a more quieter colonnade.
 The various Large Rooms (and above) are vast, with 6-ft wide beds.
 The Plunge Pool Rooms are more like 2-storey apartments, with roof terraces and plunge pools.